 There are 650 Members of Parliament in the House of Commons.
 They represent the people from all over the UK.
 We often refer to them as MPs because it takes a long time to say ‘Member of Parliament’!

-We say that they have won a seat in the House of Commons, although they don’t win an actual seat or a chair, because that would be weird!
+We say that the winner has won a seat in the House of Commons, although they don’t win an actual seat or a chair because that would be weird!